kirthevasank/nasbot/README.md

 A Python implementation of NASBOT (Neural Architecture Search with Bayesian Optimisation and Optimal Transport).
-This repo also implements OTMANN (Optimal Transport Metric for Architectures of Neural Networks), which is an optimal transport based distance for neural network architectures.
+This repo also provides OTMANN (Optimal Transport Metric for Architectures of Neural Networks), which is an optimal transport based distance for neural network architectures.
 For more details, please see our paper below.